Skip to main content

 touchstart Fired when a touch point is placed on the display object.

-tap Fired when a touch point is tapped twice on the display object.
+tap Fired when a touch point is tapped on the display object.

 wheel Fired when a mouse wheel is spun over the display object.